 After growing up watching her father grow and sell coffee, Ana felt she needed to continue his legacy.
 When she was ready, she inherited his farms in La Celia and ones he had bought in Pereira.
 Her focus for the farms has been to invest heavily in infrastructure and plant health.
 Creating higher cherry quality on the farm, along with higher yields, and efficiency.

-This lot comes from her farm in Pereira, named Los Naranjos, which is planted completely with the Castillo variety.
+Nablus (named after the town her grandfather came from in Palestine) comes from her farm in Pereira, named Los Naranjos, which is planted completely with the Castillo variety.
 Castillo is known for its high yields and being notoriously hard to process.
-Many Castillos end up being low quality coffees.
-Ana through many years of experimentation and with the help of Herbert have created a process that highlights the unique flavor profile that Castillo can have.
-They call this process El Crucero (named after a crossroad in Pereira, where you can get high-end Zacapa and ostrich eggs from the supermarket), which is a fed-batch honey process.
+Ana through many years of experimentation and with the help of Herbert have perfected the natural process.

 Altitude: 1600 meters